imodpasteur/ANNA-PALM/README.md

 ```

 ## ImageJ plugin
-Besides the python code, an ImageJ plugin for applying trained model can be downloaded [here](https://github.com/imodpasteur/Anet-ImageJ).
+Besides the python code, an ImageJ plugin for applying trained model can be downloaded from the [Anet-ImageJ repository](https://github.com/imodpasteur/Anet-ImageJ).

 ## USAGE